photoprism/photoprism-docs/docs/developer-guide/media/raw.md

 ## Darktable ##

 If installed, Darktable CLI can be used for RAW image conversion.
-Note that PhotoPrism can only run one instance of `darktable-cli` because it uses a lock file.
-If you run it more than once, it will fail.
-Be prepared to wait a bit.
+Note that PhotoPrism will only run one instance of `darktable-cli` at the same time if the `PHOTOPRISM_RAW_PRESETS` config option is enabled, so existing Darktable presets can be applied (requires an exclusive lock).

 ### Using Darktable as library ###